-Students who have been dismissed from a graduate program due to unsatisfactory academic standing may apply for readmission no sooner than one calendar year after the last semester of study.
-To reapply, they should submit an updated resume and a letter to the College of Management Graduate Admissions Committee indicating how they plan to successfully complete the program.
-The Admissions Committee will review these requests and respond to them in writing.
-Readmission decisions are not automatic.
+Students who have been dismissed from a graduate program may apply for readmission no sooner than one calendar year after the last semester of study.
+To reapply, they have to complete the same process that was required for their initial admission and they must meet all the requirements of the Program as of their time of readmission.
+Readmission decisions are made by the College of Management and are not automatic.